d4n3sh/thedaneshproject/content/posts/2014-01-10-configure-static-ip-interface-arch-linux.md

 Arch Linux defaults to DHCP on a new install.
 This guide will walk you through the steps need to configure a static IP interface for your Arch Linux install.

 1. Create the interface config file in &#8220;/etc/netctl/&#8221;.
 Either use the sample file in &#8220;/etc/netctl/examples/&#8221; as a base or create one from scratch.
-We&#8217;ll create a new file for this walkthrough.
+We'll create a new file for this walkthrough.

 `#cd /etc/netctl<br />
 #vi eth0`